Introduction

 The SEC’s approval of spot Bitcoin and Ethereum ETFs has given investors a simpler way to gain exposure.
 But ETFs and IRAs serve different purposes:

-Bottom line: A Crypto IRA offers more control and tax advantages for long-term savers, while ETFs may suit short-term or taxable accounts.
+Bottom line: A Crypto IRA offers more direct ownership and Bitcoin IRA tax advantages for long-term savers, while ETFs may suit short-term or taxable accounts.
+To see exactly how a dedicated Crypto IRA works, visit Accuplan’s Crypto IRA platform.

 How to Get Started with a Crypto IRA